Students sitting on grass in front of Rotunda

 Materials & Waste

->> For more details, visit our WASTE & MATERIALS page.
+>> For more details, visit our MATERIALS & WASTE page.

 Nitrogen

-In some forms, nitrogen can be a major contributor to environmental and human health issues, including forest dieback, ozone depletion, algae blooms in waters and global warming.
 In 2013, UVA became the first university in the U.S. to set an official nitrogen reduction goal, and the first university in the world to release an action plan to reduce nitrogen.

->> For more details, visit our NITROGEN page
+>> For more details, visit our NITROGEN page.

 Food

->> For more details, visit our FOOD page
+>> For more details, visit our FOOD page.

 Water